christoffetzer/golang-client/README.md

 OpenStack Golang Client
 =======================

+NOTE(christof fetzer): The orginal client hat several resource leaks (defer called too late).
+I fixed the leaks that I could find and modified the import path to point to the forked repository.

 NOTE(dtroyer) Apr 2015: This repo is under heavy revision as it is being revived.

 `stackforge/golang-client` is an implementation of [OpenStack]